This post contains affiliate links. If you make a purchase after clicking, I may make a small commission at no expense to you.

 - hair ties/hair brush

-- hair dryer/curling iron: Optional.
+- hair dryer/curling iron: Obviously optional.
 I didn’t take them when Blaire was born.
-Of course we ended up doing photos in the hospital and my hair looked bad.
-But then I took them when Ben was born and didn’t end up using them.
+Of course we ended up doing photos in the hospital and my hair looked terrible.
+But then I took them when Ben and Sloane were born and didn’t end up using them.
+Go figure.

 - glasses/contact case & solution